When should I arrive and depart?

-For travel to the U.S. (Items you should bring):
+For travel to the U.S. (Items you should bring with you)

-For life at school (Items you will need to purchase upon arriving to Whittier or send ahead by mail):
+For life at school (Items you will need to purchase upon arriving in Whittier or send ahead by mail)

 If you wish to send a box ahead so that you do not have excess baggage when you travel, please use the following instructions:

 13406 East Philadelphia St.

 Whittier, CA 90608

 When will I be able to open a bank account, go shopping, etc?

 Throughout Orientation week, there are several allocated "free hours," during which you can open a bank account (not especially recommended for exchange students, but more for international, four year students), set up your telephone service (such as buying a US cell phone), tend to personal business, shop, and get yourself settled in.
 In terms of shopping for your new residence, we advise that you wait until your roommate has moved in before deciding what to purchase; additionally, Residential Life staff typically organize shopping trips for entering students during Orientation week.

 What's the weather like in Whittier throughout the school year?